May 4, 2011

 Doubts arise within our hearts in many ways about many things.
 Jesus understands our doubts, and always knows how to deal with them.
 We may believe Jesus for one thing in our lives, and doubt Him regarding other matters.
 Only when we live in complete faith will all of our doubts be removed.
 Jesus encourages us and strengthens us to live from faith to faith, line upon line, and truth and upon truth.
 He also trained His disciples to overcome their doubts about His resurrection, and start believing in the resurrected Savior.

 They Were Telling These Things.
-In Luke 24,:26, page 1652, we read that the travelers from the Emmaus Road had returned to ten disciples and related what had happened to them.
+In Luke 24:26, we read that the travelers from the Emmaus Road had returned to the eleven disciples and related what had happened to them.
 I have Christian friends who do not like to talk about what is going on in their lives.
 I have other friends who cannot wait to tell the whole group about the great things God has done in their lives since the last time we had been together.
 When Jesus makes your heart burn within you, like these disciples, you too will love to tell about the power and wonder of knowing Jesus Christ.
-In Psalm 40:10, page 894, David told people about God’s faithfulness and salvation, and His lovingkindness and truth and righteousness; he did not keep silent or conceal it from the great congregation.
+In Psalm 40:10, David told people about God’s faithfulness and salvation, and His lovingkindness and truth and righteousness; he did not keep silent or conceal it from the great congregation.
 We should speak of Christ likewise.

 Jesus Stood in Their Midst.
-Jesus suddenly appeared in a room that had been closed for fear of the Jews (John 20:19, page 1696).
-As we saw yesterday, Jesus bid the believers “Peace be with you” (“Εἰρήνη ὑμῖν“) (Luke 24:36, page 1652).
+Jesus suddenly appeared in a room that had been closed for fear of the Jews (John 20:19).
+As we saw yesterday, Jesus bid the believers “Peace be with you” (“Εἰρήνη ὑμῖν“) (Luke 24:36).

 Startled, Frightened and Thought They Were Seeing a Spirit.
-The disciples emotions also reveal their spiritual state.
-In this case, they were startled by Jesus sudden appearance in their midst, even with the door locked.
+The disciples’ emotions also reveal their spiritual state.
+In this case, they were startled by Jesus’ sudden appearance in their midst, even with the doors locked.
 We learn here that the resurrected body of Jesus was no longer limited by walls.
 We also see that the disciples were frightened.
 Jesus always cares how you feel, and when you are frightened, He will help you.
 In Luke 24:37, the phrase “they thought they were seeing a spirit” caught my attention.
 In fact, Jesus now will erase any doubt that they were not seeing a spirit as they thought about some incorporeal entity, that is, something without any kind of flesh and blood.
-We know that flesh and blood cannot inherit the kingdom of God (1 Corinthians 15:50, page 1802), but Jesus was not a spirit as they were thinking about it.
-His body had been raised imperishable, incorruptible, immortal (1 Corinthians 15:53-54, page 1803).
+We know that flesh and blood cannot inherit the kingdom of God (1 Corinthians 15:50), but Jesus was not a spirit as they were thinking about it.
+His body had been raised imperishable, incorruptible, immortal (1 Corinthians 15:53-54).
 Yet, it retains the marks of crucifixion and He will demonstrate those marks to the disciples.
 Before He does, however, He takes time to confront the disciples over their troubled response to Him, and the doubts arising in their hearts.

 So we learn more about the Post-Resurrection Ministry of Jesus.